KiwiKamari/adventure-works-analytics/docs/insights/3-b2b-rfm-insights.md

 Certain segments contain a significantly larger share of customers, while high-value strategic groups remain comparatively concentrated.

 > [!IMPORTANT]
-> RFM models were computed exclusively using customers with transactional history available in `SalesOrderHeader`.
 > Customers without purchases were intentionally excluded from Recency, Frequency, and Monetary calculations to preserve analytical validity.

 ### Key Findings